 Introvert-friendly environment.
 Saya is a master facilitator and host who is an expert at making everyone feel welcome and at ease.

 Should I register now or later?

-Limited space so instead of adding “register for that awesome event” to your To Do List, just go ahead and register now.
-Then you don’t have to worry about it later and you can guarantee a spot.
+Instead of adding “register for that awesome event” to your To Do List, just go ahead and register now.
+Then you don’t have to worry about it later.

 Can I get a refund?